rowanG077/BoxNesting/README.md

 ## Test
 The project uses the catch2 testing framework.
 The build is tested with version 2.4.2 but it should work with any version >= 2.0.0

 To enable testing the `-DTEST:BOOL=ON` has to be passed to cmake.
 Subsequentally the `test` target is available on the resulting make file and the test executable will be build when building the code.
+Running `make test` will run all test cases and print the results.

 Example usage: